Does Homeowners Insurance Cover Foundation Damage?

 How Foundation Damage Affects Property Value

 Another downside to foundational damage is how the home appears to potential buyers.
-A home with sagging floors, ceiling cracks and foundation cracks are turn offs to potential home buyers.
-As mentioned earlier, you will need to correct these issues or knock down the asking price of your house.
+Potential home buyers think twice about sagging floors, ceiling cracks and foundation cracks.

 Get a Free Home Insurance Quote Online Now.